 Is it any good?

-The computer animation is truly magnificent, from the majestic ice-covered mountains to the texture of the fur and feathers, the glint of the sun on ice, and soft sparkle of the snowflakes falling at night.
+The computer animation in Ice Age is truly magnificent, from the majestic ice-covered mountains to the texture of the fur and feathers, the glint of the sun on ice, and soft sparkle of the snowflakes falling at night.
 The pristine settings convey a sense of vastness and promise that will make grown-up viewers pause to think about whether civilization has been all that civilized.
 All ages will enjoy the facial expressions, body language and -- I have to say it -- performances of the ice age mammals, so vivid and so true that you may forget that they are pixels, not people.

 Families can talk about...

 Families can talk about what Manny says about members of a herd being willing to risk their lives for each other in Ice Age.
 Why was it so important for Manny to return the baby, even though the humans had hunted his herd?
 How did that help to heal some of Manny's sadness?

 Why did Diego change his mind about Manny?
 Why did Manny change his mind about Sid?
 Was it because of something Sid did or because of something Manny learned about himself, or both?